Harshil2107/gem5-resources-repo/src/gapbs/README.md

 A pre-built disk image, for X86, can be found, gzipped, here: <add link>

-## What's on the disk?

-- username: gem5
-- password: 12345

-- The `gem5-bridge`(m5) utility is installed in `/usr/local/bin/gem5-bridge`.
-- `libm5` is installed in `/usr/local/lib/`.
-- The headers for `libm5` are installed in `/usr/local/include/gem5-bridge`.
-- `gapbs` benchmark sutie with ROI annotations

-Thus, you should be able to build packages on the disk and easily link to the gem5-bridge library.

-The disk has network disabled by default to improve boot time in gem5.

-If you want to enable networking, you need to modify the disk image and move the file `/etc/netplan/00-installer-config.yaml.bak` to `/etc/netplan/00-installer-config.yaml`.

 ## Building the Disk Image

 Assuming that you are in the `src/gapbs/` directory, run